RISCfuture/BadBehavior/README.md

   your custom field.
 * I use the first three custom fields on aircraft type to record simulator information.
 See above for details.
+* LogTen has no "safety pilot" field by default.
+Custom Crew field #1 must be allocated to the safety pilot.
-* The script contains a mapping of LogTen Pro category/class IDs to aircraft categories and classes.
+* The script contains a mapping of LogTen category/class IDs to aircraft categories and classes.
 (For example, the Airplane category is ID 502.)
   I only fly airplanes and gliders.
-If you fly other categories of aircraft, you will need to modify the `categories` and `classes` statics on the `CommandLineTool` class.
+If you fly other categories of aircraft, you will need to modify the `categories` and `classes` statics on the `BadBehavior` class.
-* The script contains a mapping of LogTenPro engine types.
-I only fly reciprocating and turbofan aircraft.
-If you fly turbojet aircrft, you will need to expand the `CommandLineTool.engineTypes` static.

 ### Modifications to be made to your logbook

-You may need to adjust the values in your logbook in the following ways:
+You may need to adjust the values in your logbook in the following ways (or modify the code):

-* LogTen Pro X has no "safety pilot" field, so there's no way to know for sure if the approaches that were made were done in VMC, under the hood, with a safety pilot; or if they were done (potentially illegally) in actual.
-To get around this, the script simply verifies that two crewmembers were onboard (acting as PIC/P1 and SIC/P2), and that the remarks contain the words "safety pilot" (since you legally must log the name of the safety pilot in the remarks).
-If those conditions are met, a flight made within the 12-month currency period + "grace period" counts towards IFR currency.
 * Your instrument checkride must be labeled as an IPC in order to prevent it from being flagged as illegal.